s3gw-tech/s3gw/docs/decisions/0004-release-captain.md

   ```

 - Aggregate the changelog and create `s3gw/docs/release-notes/s3gw-vN.N.N.md`
-  in the `vN.N.x` development branch.
-Use previous release notes for guidance.
+  in the corresponding development branch.
+Use previous release notes for
+  guidance.
 - Change `s3gw/docs/release-notes/latest` to point to the new release notes
   (this will be used by automation).